Minnesota PFML 2026: Employer Deadlines, Rates & Registration Guide

 How to Register for a Minnesota PFML Employer Account

-Registration is done through Minnesota's Unemployment Insurance (UI) system.
+Registration is done through Minnesota's Unemployment Insurance (UI) system at uimn.org.
 If you already have a UI employer account, PFML registration is integrated.
-Follow these steps to complete your registration.
+Follow these steps to complete your registration before the April 30 premium deadline.

 Access Minnesota UI System